 Introduction

 The documentation site is built entirely using Mintlify.
 Mintlify docs are rendered from MDX files and configurations.
 Mintlify works with a Github integration to constantly build an independent docs site based off your latest published repository.
+Documentation can be edited in raw MDX, or directly through the Mintlify dashboard (which stays in sync with your local Github repo).
+Mintlify is fast to setup and provides tonnes of features out-the-box without the need to pay for a subscription for the basic services.
+You can run the docs site only by running thepnpm run dev

 command from a terminal within the docs